 Along the way she has served as medical support at the London 2012 Olympics and as a Team Physio at the 2014 and 2018 Commonwealth Games.
 Driven by her desire to continually develop professionally, she earned her Post-Graduate Diploma in Sports & Exercise Medicine (Hons.) from Otago University in 2019.
 But Natalie's deepest passion lies in the world of running.
 Whether that is through technique analysis, outdoor natural play or just getting her clients to discover the true potential of their feet!

-Earlier this year, her love for trail running saw her complete New Zealand’s 3000km Te Araroa trail.
+Earlier this year, she competed in Godzone Fiordland & became a NZ citizen.
 This truly is the country she now calls home.

-As a physiotherapist and running specialist, Natalie wants to assist you in achieving your goals whilst enjoying the journey to your place of strength and fulfilment.
+As a physiotherapist and running specialist, Natalie wants to assist you in achieving your goals whilst enjoying the journey to your place of strength and fulfillment.

 BPhty, PGDip (Sport and Exercise Science)